berak/mali_tiles/readme.md

-ongoing attempts to spot houses on satelite imagery in mali, in the hope to help OSM mappers.
+ongoing attempts to spot houses on satelite imagery in mali, in the hope to help the Humanitarian OpenStreetMap Team.

-* tms2quad.py
+* tms2quad.py:
   script to convert quadid's to x,y,zoom and back, (thanks, povaddict!)

-* main.cpp
+* main.cpp:
   given zoomlevel, x, y, and patchcount, download patchcount*patchcount tiles

-* mark.cpp
+* mark.cpp:
   make positive and negative lists for such a tileset ( manually accepting/rejecting tiles)

 * contours.cpp
   try to find ( and match ) contours

-* ml.cpp
+* ml.cpp:
   use sift/orb features, train a random forest with descriptors and try to classify

-* eigen.cpp
+* eigen.cpp:
   abusing face recognition

-* cascade.cpp
+* cascade.cpp:
   train a haar/lbp cascade on it, and use that for detection